EventStore/documentation/docs/cloud/provision/README.md

 ### Next step

 You are now ready to start using the new EventStoreDB cluster in the cloud.
-Follow to the [Using the cloud cluster](../use/README.md) section to learn more.
+Follow the [Using the cloud cluster](../use/README.md) section to learn more.

 ### Considerations for Microsoft Azure